- > Which Macs can run Windows?

 Step 3: Partition your drive

-By default, Boot Camp Assistant offers to create a small Windows partition that is only 32GB in size, but you can use the slider control to adjust the size of the two partitions as required.
-There's also a button that will simply split the drive into two partitions of equal size.
+By default, Boot Camp Assistant offers to create a small Windows partition that is only 40GB in size, but you can use the slider control (the dot between the partitions) to adjust the size of the two partitions as required.

 If your Mac has more than one internal hard drive or SSD, it's possible to devote one of those drives exclusively to Windows.